Georges St-Pierre: Training

 St-Pierre has trained with a number of groups in a large variety of gyms throughout his fighting career.
+He began wrestling training between 19 and 20 years of age at the Reinitz Wrestling Center's Montreal Wrestling Club headed by Victor Zilberman, and continued training there until the end of his career.
+He was also coached by world champion Guivi Sissaouri.
+St-Pierre became known for having strong wrestling ability and went on to out-wrestle several fighters who had been accomplished wrestlers.
+He trained extensively with members of the Canadian national wrestling team and intended to pursue a place on the team for the 2008 and 2012 Olympics but was negated each time by his commitments as UFC Welterweight Champion.

 Prior to his fight with B.J.
 Penn at UFC 58, he trained at the Renzo Gracie Jiu-Jitsu Academy in New York City.
 St-Pierre received his brown belt in BJJ from Renzo Gracie on July 21, 2006.
 In September 2008, St-Pierre earned his black belt in Brazilian jiu-jitsu under Bruno Fernandes.

 St-Pierre began training with Rashad Evans, Nathan Marquardt, Keith Jardine, Donald Cerrone and other mixed martial arts fighters at Greg Jackson's Submission Fighting Gaidojutsu school in New Mexico.
 Some of Jackson's students accompanied St-Pierre to Montreal to help prepare him for his fight at UFC 94 against B.J.
 Penn at the Tristar Gym, including Keith Jardine, Nathan Marquardt, Donald Cerrone, and Rashad Evans.
-Georges' strength and conditioning coach is Jonathan Chaimberg of Adrenaline Performance Centre in Montréal.
-Georges' Head Trainer is Firas Zahabi of Zahabi MMA, out of the Tristar gym.
-The two have cornered all of St-Pierre's most recent bouts and remain as his close friends.
+St-Pierre's strength and conditioning coach was Jonathan Chaimberg of Adrenaline Performance Centre in Montréal; his Head Trainer was Firas Zahabi of Zahabi MMA, out of the Tristar gym.
+The two cornered all of St-Pierre's later bouts and remain his close friends.
 Between 2006 and 2009, St-Pierre trained in Muay Thai under Phil Nurse at the Wat in New York City.